Skip Navigation LinksCTCBPeerReviewedPublications

 This study analyzed differences in demographic characteristics, beliefs, and behaviors of vapers and non-vapers.

-Sources of flavoured e-cigarettes among California youth and young adults: associations with local flavoured tobacco sales restrictions (2021)
+Sources of flavored e-cigarettes among California youth and young adults: associations with local flavored tobacco sales restrictions (2021)

 Characteristics of E-cigarette, or Vaping, Products Confiscated in Public High Schools in California and North Carolina (2020)